 Once a thriving, living part of the town and until the construction of the Western and New North roads in the mid 19th century , the main route through the town to and from the north.
 Like many of Launceston’s streets, Northgate street was from the medieval era and as such was quite narrow.
 It connected to Church street at its southern point in the town travelling downhill to its juncture with St. Thomas hill.
 In actual fact, Northgate Street was in earlier times just the segment of road that ran from the Northgate until the junction with Castle Street and from here it was known as Fore Street.
 Tower Street or Back Lane, ran in an arc from the bottom of Northgate Street which it rejoins again by St. Mary’s Church and the ‘Bell Inn.’

-Three alley ways linked the two streets with one called Duke’s road built at the cost of the Duke of Northumberland in the 1850’s.
+Three alley ways linked the two streets with one called Duke’s Lane built at the cost of the Duke of Northumberland in the 1850’s.
+It was also referred to being Duke’s Passage and it is here in a cottage that the Baptist first held their meetings.
+Ram Alley Lane was another of the alleys, being called this due to there having been a slaughter-house there, in which sheep were the chief animals dealt with.
+The final alley was called Harvey’s Lane.
 Along the two streets lay four public houses, the Northgate Inn, the Ring o’ Bells, Jubilee Inn and the Bell Inn.
 The first cinema ‘The Picture Theatre,’ was later opened at the top of Northgate Street on December 9th, 1912.

 The Northgate (below left) itself was demolished in the 1830’s some 120 years after the same fate befell the Westgate, the Southgate itself was saved by a few dissenting voices including the notable Mr. Richard Peter.